 As much as is possible, alternatives to hot work should be used.
 ‘Hot work’ includes welding, grinding and the use of hot air guns.
 Where it can’t be avoided, a thorough risk assessment needs to be completed by someone with a good understanding of the hazards that can make hot work particularly dangerous, and they must be able to identify if any of those hazards could be present, as well as know how to reduce and control the risk they pose.

-Due to the temporary and open nature of working on construction sites, installing methods to detect and deter intruders might seem an unmanageable task and a financial strain.
-An increasing amount of affordable tools for security are becoming available however, often with thanks to technological advances and developments in manufacturing processes.
+Due to the temporary and open nature of construction sites, providing measures to detect and deter intruders might seem an unmanageable task and a financial strain.
+An increasing number of affordable tools for security are becoming available however, often as a result of technological advances and developments in manufacturing processes.

 Intruder alarms and security lighting can significantly reduce the amount of time a trespasser is comfortable on the site.
 To suit the needs of construction sites, temporary or portable devices are available, including some designed for scaffolding to deter unauthorised use.